Services offered by Organisations Resident in Market House

 Shetland Pre-School Play Ltd provides advice, support and training on issues of good practice and management to all pre-school groups in Shetland.
 Provide two toy libraries, one of which is for children with additional needs, supply publications and produce a regular newsletter

-Voluntary Action Shetland Shetland’s Council for Voluntary Service, provides support, advice and services both to established voluntary organisations and new projects, publish the New Shetlander, process Children in Need grants, etc. Represent the interests of the third sector strategically at local and national level.
-Place volunteers with volunteering opportunities, offer advice on volunteer policy and procedures, provide training and support for volunteer managers and volunteers and administration of MV Awards for young people of 16-25
+Voluntary Action Shetland Shetland’s Third Sector interface, provides support, advice and services both to established voluntary organisations and social enterprises and to new projects; publishes the New Shetlander, represents the interests of the third sector strategically at local and national level.
+Places volunteers with volunteering opportunities, offers advice on volunteer policy and procedures, provide training and support for voluntary and community groups, volunteer managers and volunteers and administration of Saltire Awards for young people from Secondary One to age 25. |